When it comes to clear aligners, keeping treatment on track can be a challenge.

 Another thing to look for is the discrepancy between the tooth size (mesial incisal edge to distal incisal edge) and the size of the space that the tooth is attempting to move into.
 If the space is not big enough, then the tooth will not move adequately into this space and could cause additional tight contacts.

-While you and your patient prefer to avoid revisions they are sometimes necessary in order to achieve desired treatment outcomes—especially to acheive difficult movements.
+While you and your patient prefer to avoid revisions they are sometimes necessary in order to achieve desired treatment outcomes—especially to achieve difficult movements.

 When you request a revision, you can request additional IPR (as was necessary in the example above), engagers, or overcorrection in order to get treatment back on track towards the original treatment goal.